Jordan University of Science and Technology: Campus

 The university campus is located in Ar Ramtha, 70 km north of Amman, the capital, and 20 km east of Irbid.
 It covers an area of approximately 11,000 dunums (11 km2).
 The main campus is surrounded by a green cover of 5,000 dunums.
-In addition to academic buildings and the JUST Library, the campus includes the university farm, 12 auditoriums, a concert hall, fine arts galleries and museums, as well as athletic facilities including a 7000-seat soccer stadium, a multipurpose indoor arena, a swimming pool, a squash court, and a gym.
+In addition to academic buildings and the JUST Library, the campus includes the university farm, 12 auditoriums, a concert hall, fine arts galleries and museums, as well as athletic facilities.

 The university campus is divided into two sections.
 The Medical Faculties Complex is located at the northern part of the university and houses the faculties of Dentistry, Medicine, Nursing, Applied Medical Sciences, Pharmacy and Science and Arts.
 The Engineering Faculties Complex is located at the southern part of the university and includes the faculties of Agriculture, Computer and Information Technology, Engineering, Architecture and Design and Veterinary Medicine.
-Buses shuttle students from one complex to the other.

 There are two libraries in JUST, one in the Engineering Faculties Complex and the other is in the Medical Faculties Complex.
 The two-floor library at the Medical Faculties Complex contains 115,000 books, and 45,000 volumes of back issues of periodicals, which makes it the main library at the university.
 At the present time, a third library is being constructed in the area between the Engineering Faculties Complex and the Medical Faculties Complex which is larger in size than both existing libraries.
 There are three restaurants for students; one in each main campus, and one located near the soccer stadium.

 Every department has a computer laboratory for the students to use.
 There are also two open labs one in each campus and six additional labs, which are available for the graduate and undergraduate computer science students and students who are taking related courses at the PH building located at the Medicine Faculties Building.
 The campus is covered by a wireless internet connection (WLAN).